 But Michaels serves, like many greats before him, a broader purpose.
 He was put on a pedestal, and nearly lost many people their jobs because of his inability to handle the pressure.
 Of his own admittance, he did many things he’s not particularly proud of, and when looking at his entire legacy, those things should be taken into account.

 Do they define him?
-No. The entirety of anyone’s life is a complicated thing to discuss in 1200 words, and Michaels’ journey has assuredly not been an easy one, and he’s dedicated nearly the entirety of it to the business, something for which he should be commended.
+No. The entirety of anyone’s life is a complicated thing to discuss in 1000 words.
+Michaels’ journey has assuredly not been an easy one, and he’s dedicated nearly the entirety of it to the business, something for which he should be commended.
 However, when people transcend the work they do, when they become an example for proceeding generations the way that Michaels has, there’s a responsibility to learn from the mistakes to make the future better.
 Whether you can do that and enjoy his work is up to you.

 Just don’t think about it too hard.